Joelius300/folder_content_summary/README.md

 A tiny script that summarizes the files inside a folder (including subfolder) and outputs the file's path, SHA256 hashsum, last modified date and size (in bytes) to a csv.

-The motivation for this project is comparing multiple different folders on different system without having to have access to both folders at the same time.
-This can be used for example to try to scrap together files from multiple different systems to restore a wiped cloud.
+The motivation for this script is comparing folders on different system without having to have access to both folders at the same time.
+This can be used for example to try and scrap together files from multiple different systems to restore a wiped cloud.

+It summarizes the current working directory into a `summary.csv` file (also in that directory, watch for conflicts).
+Quick and dirty but it works great.
+Feel free to adjust it to your needs.

 ## Usage